 Why the Tax Picture Is Better Than It Looks

-Both income streams are generally taxed as ordinary income.
-The pension is taxable as ordinary income, and withdrawals from pre-tax retirement accounts are too.
+Both income streams are taxed as ordinary income.
+The pension is fully taxable, and withdrawals from pre-tax retirement accounts are too.
 That sounds painful until the standard deduction does its work.
 For 2026, the married-filing-jointly standard deduction is $32,200, and both spouses qualify for the additional age-65 amount of $1,650 each.
-They may also qualify for the temporary $6,000 senior deduction per person, available from 2025 through 2028 and phased out above $150,000 of modified adjusted gross income for joint filers.
-With those deductions, taxable income could land closer to $22,100.
+On top of that, they may qualify for the temporary $6,000 senior deduction per person, available from 2025 through 2028 under the One Big Beautiful Bill Act and phased out above $150,000 of modified adjusted gross income for joint filers.
+With those deductions stacked together, taxable income could land closer to $22,100.

-That income sits entirely inside the lowest federal bracket after deductions.
-The 10% bracket runs to $24,800 of taxable income for joint filers in 2026, and the 12% bracket runs all the way up to $100,800.
-If the couple qualifies for the temporary senior deduction, the federal bill would be closer to $2,200 than $4,000, and take-home income would be roughly $5,617 a month before any Medicare premiums or other deductions.
-The personal saving rate was 2.6% in April 2026, according to the Bureau of Economic Analysis, so this household is still doing better than the average working family on cash flow alone.
+That figure sits entirely inside the 10% federal bracket, which runs to $24,800 of taxable income for joint filers in 2026.
+The 12% bracket extends all the way to $100,800.
+If the couple qualifies for the full senior deduction, their federal bill would be closer to $2,200 rather than $4,000, and take-home income would run roughly $5,617 per month before Medicare premiums or other deductions.
+By comparison, the national personal saving rate stood at 3.0% in May 2026 according to the Bureau of Economic Analysis, which underscores that this household is managing its cash flow well above the typical American baseline.

 That gap is the single most important number on the page.
-Once Social Security turns on at 70 and RMD percentages climb with age, ordinary income will rise and so will the marginal rate applied to every extra dollar.
+Once Social Security turns on at 70 and RMD percentages climb with age, ordinary income will rise, and so will the marginal rate applied to every extra dollar converted or withdrawn.

 Three Tax Moves Before Social Security Begins

-- Bracket-fill Roth conversions every year through 69.
-Converting traditional IRA dollars to a Roth and stopping at the top of the 12% bracket locks in today’s rate, shrinks future RMDs, and gives the surviving spouse a tax-free bucket once filing status flips to single.
-This is the highest-value lever in the scenario.
+- Bracket-fill Roth conversions every year through age 69.
+Converting traditional IRA dollars to a Roth and stopping at the top of the 12% bracket locks in today’s rate, shrinks future RMDs, and gives the surviving spouse a tax-free bucket once filing status shifts to single.
+This is the highest-value lever available in this scenario.

 - Hold the line on delaying Social Security to 70.
-Each year of delay past full retirement age adds roughly 8% to the benefit, and that larger check becomes the survivor benefit later.
-Claiming early to “protect” the pension misreads the math.
+Each year of delay past full retirement age adds roughly 8% to the eventual benefit, and that larger check also becomes the survivor benefit later.
+Claiming early to “protect” the pension misreads the underlying math.

 - Confirm how the Social Security Fairness Act changes the teacher’s benefit estimate.
-The Windfall Elimination Provision and Government Pension Offset were repealed, so they no longer reduce benefits for workers with non-covered pensions in the way they once did.
-The teacher should still pull a current benefit estimate from SSA.gov before assuming a number, because the repeal may materially change the household’s projected Social Security income.
+The Windfall Elimination Provision and the Government Pension Offset were repealed, so they no longer reduce benefits for workers with non-covered pensions.
+The teacher should pull a current estimate from SSA.gov before planning around any number, because the repeal may materially increase the household’s projected Social Security income.

 The Near-Term Checklist for This Couple

 Start with the Social Security statement.
-Because WEP and GPO have been repealed, the couple should use current SSA estimates rather than older assumptions based on pension offsets.
+Because WEP and GPO have been repealed, the couple should rely on current SSA estimates rather than any older assumptions built around pension offsets.
 Next, model a conversion that fills the 12% bracket for tax year 2026 and repeat each year through 2029.
-Inflation is still pressing on fixed incomes, with the CPI-U reaching 333.020 in April 2026, so preserving future flexibility matters more than chasing a lower current bill.
+Inflation is still pressing on fixed incomes: the CPI-U rose 4.2% year-over-year in May 2026 according to the Bureau of Labor Statistics, the sharpest annual increase since April 2023.
+That persistent pressure makes preserving future flexibility through Roth conversions more valuable, not less, over the coming four years.